 The father was indeed successful with his buisness and the family became one of the most important within that area.
 The Walker family owned the Crow Nest Mansion and the Cliffe Hill Mansion.
 The Latin motto of the Walker family was Iustum perficito nihil timeto meaning ‘do what is right and fear nothing’.

+Today the “Lightcliffe and District Local History Society” provides much information about the Walker & Sutherland’s family history and estates.
 Little is known about Ann Walker’s early years and education.
 In her teens Ann’s mental problems begun to surface and she suffered all her life from depressions.
 As an adult she’s described as being very shy and withdrawn.
 Lister often makes notes in code about Ann’s health.
 She would spend many days in apathy, resting on the sofa, doing nothing.
 Ann hade also problems with her back.
 Her depressions also included symptoms of religious mania and perhaps even anorexia.
 Lister contacted (by mail) Ann Walker’s sister Elizabeth and her husband Sutherland in Scotland in 1834 being concerned about Walker’s mental health.

 Lister tried to make a daily schedule for Walker at Shibden Hall which included French studies, drawing lessons and walks.
 She also consulted Mariana Lawton’s brother Dr. Henry Stephen Belcombe (ca. 1790-1856) on Ann’s health and sometimes sent her to his private asylum in York.
 To the doctors Lister would sometimes remark that Walker was feeling much better when her bowels were right and when out travelling.
 While on travel Walker would sometimes do some drawings in Lister’s company.